George Floyd protests in Kansas

 This is a list of George Floyd protests in Kansas, United States.
 Protests occurred in at least fifteen various communities in the state through July 2020.

 Locations

 Coffeyville

 About 200 people attended a protest on the campus of Coffeyville Community College on June 4.

 Derby

 On June 3, around 150 people held a peaceful protest at the intersection of Madison and Rock.

 Fort Scott

 On May 31, several people protested at the intersection of National Avenue and U.S. Highway 69, and the following day a larger protest was held on the front steps of Memorial Hall.

 Great Bend

 On June 1, a group of young people organized a protest at the courthouse square.

 Hays

 On May 31, around 120 people gathered near 27th and Vine St. for a peaceful protest.

 Hutchinson

 On May 31, several hundred people gathered in front of the court house for a peaceful protest.

 Lawrence

 On May 31, several hundreds of people peacefully marched down Massachusetts Street.
+On June 27, a graphic banner depicting George Floyd was discovered on Massachusetts Street leading to subsequent social disturbances.